Nobody 712

 Untroubled by their pleas of moderation.

-ey warn us we are sure to slip
+They warn us we are sure to slip

-And give ourselves a fra
+And give ourselves a fractured hip

-Unless when climbing stairs, w
+Unless when climbing stairs, we grip the railing.

 They tell us to slow down, relax,